malramsay64/phd-thesis/04_Machine_Learning/introduction.md

 which often have a very large parameter space, overfitting of the model to the input data is a very real concern.
+It was noticed by @Larson1931 in 1931 that using the same dataset for training an algorithm and evaluating it's statistical performance leads to an overoptimistic result.
-So one of the methods used to mitigate this is to break the dataset into two groups, the test set
----typically comprising 80\% of the data--- which is used for the first step of finding an optimal model, and the validation set
----comprising the remaining 20\% of the data--- used for scoring the performance of the models.
+One of the methods used to mitigate this is to break the dataset into two groups, the test set---typically comprising 80\% of the data--- used for finding an optimal model, and the validation set---comprising the remaining 20\% of the data--- used for scoring the performance of the models.
-In machine learning,
-the most important metric is
-the performance of the model on data which has not yet been seen, so splitting the dataset means the evaluation of performance is on a dataset which the model hasn't previously been exposed to.
+The most important metric in machine learning is the performance on data which has not yet been seen.
-This idea of evaluating performance on unseen data extends to the model development.

-In finding the best model,
-a method of cross-validation is used, with *n*-fold cross validation being the most common.
+For the process of finding the best model, a method of cross-validation is used, with *n*-fold cross validation being the most common.
-The *n*-fold cross validation is where the test dataset is further split into
-*n* components, with $n=10$ being close to optimal[@Zhang1993;@Arlot2010].
+The technique of *n*-fold cross validation splits the test dataset into *n* components with $n=10$ being close to optimal[@Zhang1993;@Arlot2010].
 Cross validation is all about reducing the risk that the model is highly specific to part of the dataset.

-- @Arlot2010
-    - As noticed in the early 30s by Larson, training an algorithm and evaluating it's statistical performance on the same data yields and overoptimistic result.
-    - Cross validation was raised to fix this issue, starting from the remark that testing the output of the algorithm on new data would yield a good estimate of it's performance.

 Once the best models have been established using cross validation on the training dataset,